-The financial statements have been prepared on a going concern basis under the historical cost convention and in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006 and International Financial Reporting Standards (IFRSs) adopted pursuant to Regulation (EC) No 1606/2002 as it applies in the European Union.
+The financial statements have been prepared on a going concern basis under the historical cost convention and in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006 and the UK-adopted international accounting standards and International Financial Reporting Standards ("IFRSs"), adopted pursuant to Regulation (EC) No. 1606/2002 as it applies to the European Union.

 A summary of the most important accounting policies which have been used for the preparation of these financial statements is set out below.
 These policies have been applied consistently for the years presented, unless otherwise stated.
 The preparation of financial statements, in accordance with IFRS, requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgment in the process of applying accounting policies.
-The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 4 "Critical accounting estimates and judgements".
+The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 4 "Critical accounting estimates and judgments".
 These estimates are based on management's best knowledge of current events and actions; actual results ultimately may differ from those estimates.